2394425147/astrodx/README.md

 ## Which version should I download?

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/2394425147/maipaddx?include_prereleases)](https://github.com/2394425147/maipaddx/releases/latest)
-v2.0 is the latest version cycle, with full support for festival features, and a superset of simai3 syntaxes (deserialized via [SimaiSharp](https://github.com/reflektone-games/SimaiSharp)).
+v2.0 is the latest version cycle, with full support for FESTiVAL features, and a superset of simai3 syntaxes (deserialized via [SimaiSharp](https://github.com/reflektone-games/SimaiSharp)).
-v2.0 also includes optimizations, better interfaces, and more customizations.
-However, it's still in its pre-beta cycle, which means features aren't fully settled, and is prone to changes.
+v2.0 also includes performance optimizations, a better interface, and more customization.
+However, it's still in its pre-beta cycle, which means features are yet to be finalised, and very much prone to changes.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/2394425147/maipaddx?label=stable)
 If you prefer a stable build instead, v2.0.0.beta.pre.98.5 is the **latest stable version**.
 You should use this if you prefer a long-term support experience.